1 Arrested After Tulsa Carjacking, High-Speed Chase

 Video

-Tulsa police arrested a man accused of carjacking two people and then leading officers on a high-speed chase.
+A Tulsa man is in jail accused of carjacking two people and leading officers on a high-speed chase.

 Keep up-to-date with everything that happens in your world.